1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ---

 ## Y-Axis
-The following picture shows the baseframe of the machine where you can see the y-axis very well.
+The following picture shows the baseframe of the machine where you can see the two y-axis rails very well.

 ![Y-axis](../assets/images/axes_K2Plus_Y-axis_web.jpg)

-The y-axis is the long rail in the middle which reaches from the front to the back and where the gantry of the bed (the gantry is the construction where the bed is mounted onto) is running along.
+The y-axis rails are the two long rails which reach from the front to the back and where the gantry of the bed (the gantry is the construction where the bed is mounted onto) is running along.

 The gantry of the bed is belt driven (GT-2 type, 8mm wide), the motor which drives the belt is positioned at the back of the printer.

-You can adjust the tension of the belt by using the knob at the front side of the aluminum profile where the bed is guided onto.
+You can adjust the tension of the belt by using the knobs at the front side of the aluminum profile where the bed is guided onto.
 The gantry for the bed itself has U-shaped SG15 rollers which are running along round-shaped rails at the side of the y-axis' aluminum profile.

 Please see the belonging sections for further pictures and descriptions of the parts.